w3c-ccg/did-spec/contexts/README.md

 ## Background

-JSON-LD Context versioning (and schema versioning in general) is a complex topic, involving the need to balance security and developer convenience.
+JSON-LD Context versioning (and schema versioning in general) is a complex topic, involving the need to balance security with developer convenience.

-On one end of the spectrum, some use cases require cryptographically bound and immutable contexts, and will need to use a contest-addressable URL mechanism, such as the in-progress [Hashlink](https://tools.ietf.org/html/draft-sporny-hashlink-03) spec.
+On one end of the spectrum, some use cases require cryptographically bound and immutable contexts, and will need to use a content-addressable URL mechanism, such as the in-progress [Hashlink](https://tools.ietf.org/html/draft-sporny-hashlink-03) spec.